Karatepe: Karatepe inscription

 The site's eighth-century BC bilingual inscription, in Phoenician and Hieroglyphic Luwian, reflects the activities of the kings of Adana from the "house of Mopsos", given in Hieroglyphic Luwian as mu-ka-sa- (often rendered as 'Moxos') and in Phoenician as Mopsos in the form mpš.
 It was composed in Phoenician and then translated to Hieroglyphic Luwian.
-This inscription has served archaeologists as a Rosetta stone for deciphering those glyphs.
+This inscription has served archaeologists as a Rosetta Stone for deciphering those glyphs.

 As we learn from the inscription, its author is Azatiwada (or Azatiwata), the ruler of the town.
 He was also its founder; the inscription commemorates the town's foundation.
-He acknowledged himself as a subordinate of Awariku, the king of Adanawa (Adana), which was the ancient kingdom of Quwe.
+He acknowledged himself as a subordinate of Awarikus, the king of Adanawa (Adana), which was the ancient kingdom of Ḫiyawa.
 Azatiwataya seems to have been one of the frontier towns of Adanawa.

 Another inscription of the same type, the Cinekoy inscription, was discovered more recently.
 It also mentions king Awariku, who may have been the same ruler, or part of the same dynasty.

-Troy theory

-According to writer and translator Raoul Schrott, the fortress and surrounding landscape at Karatepe significantly match Homer's descriptions of Troy in the Iliad.
-According to this theory, Homer may have used his knowledge of the legend of Troy and combined it into historical fiction, using his own experiences and access to writings as a scribe in the service of the Assyrians in Karatepe.